chicks-net/fini-dnet-proxy/manual.md

 convert them.
 You must flush all blocks from the existing proxy buffers.
 To do this, set maxkeysdone=1, then start the proxy.
 It should flush all blocks to the keyservers.
-If you don't want clients to connect to your proxy during this process, set the "acceptincoming"-flag in the [ports] section to 0 (zero).
+If you don't want clients to connect to your proxy during this process, set the `acceptincoming`-flag in the [ports] section to 0 (zero).

-After you see a logentry with "rc5-72 r=x/x, d=0/1" you know your buffers are empty.
+After you see a logentry with `rc5-72 r=x/x, d=0/1` you know your buffers are empty.
 Shutdown the proxy and delete all bufferfiles (ppdes\*.des and pprc5\*.rc5) It is safe to simply delete the inbuff files, even if they have keys left in them.
 They will eventually be